skalyaanamoorthy/thermostability-transfer/README.md

 KORPM:

+Make sure to have Git LFS in order to obtain the potential maps used by KORPM, otherwise you can download the repository as a .zip and extract it.

 `git clone https://github.com/chaconlab/korpm`

+You will need to compile korpm with the gcc compiler:

+`cd korpm/sbg`

+`sh ./compile_korpm.sh`

 Like the above methods, there is a wrapper script in inference_scripts where you will need to specify the installation directory with the argument --korpm_loc.